Filing Bankruptcy On Payday Loans

-These loans then are primarily for someone who needs cash fast, such as for a car repair or medical expense.
+These loans then are primarily for someone who needs a cash advance fast, such as for a car repair or medical expense.
 The lender does not check your credit but obviously wants to know that you are employed and have a bank account.

 The payday lender will insist that you leave a post-dated check for the balance or authorize a bank debit for the balance which will automatically occur on the loan’s due date, which is your pay day.

-The payday lender will charge a fee or finance charge on this payday loan.
+The payday loan lender will charge a fee or finance charge on this payday loan.
 As an example, you are short on cash and need a $300 dollar loan.
 The lender may charge you as much as $45.00 dollars for the loan which may be due in only two weeks.
 Note that in the above example the $45.00 dollar fee is equivalent to annual fee of $1,080.00 dollars (if charged every two weeks).

 But most payday loan borrowers will not be thinking about this calculation.
 Usually, they need the money for an emergency, there being no emergency savings fund.
 In this way, payday loans are, therefore, seen as a form of emergency savings.